Parsing Expressions by Recursive Descent

 You can use this compiler yourself; see http://elliott803.sourceforge.net/docs/algol.html.
 You can read the (disassembled) compiler at http://www.billp.org/ccs/ElliottAlgol/.

 I'm not sure who invented what I am calling the classic algorithm.
 (Anyone know?)
-Certainly it was made popular by Niklaus Wirth who used it in various compilers, notably for Pascal.
+It was made popular, I think, by Niklaus Wirth who used it in various compilers, notably for Pascal.
 I learned it from one of Wirth's books.

-The Shunting Yard Algorithm was invented by Edsger Dijkstra around 1960 in connection with one of the first ALGOL 60 compilers.
+The Shunting-Yard Algorithm was apparently invented by Edsger Dijkstra around 1960 in connection with one of the first ALGOL 60 compilers.
 It is described in a Mathematisch Centrum report (starting around page 21) [1].
-I think I first saw a version of it described in an ad for the TI SR-52 and SR0-56 calculators, two of the earlier calculators to handle precedence.
-(Prior to 1976 pocket calculators either used RPN or treated 2+3*4 as (2+3)*2.)
+I say "aparently", as essentially the same algorithm is described by Friedrich.
+Bauer and Klaus Samelson in 1960 [5].
+I think I first saw a version of it described in an ad for the TI SR-52 and SR-56 calculators, two of the earliest pocket calculators to handle precedence.
+(Prior to 1976, pocket calculators either used RPN or treated 2+3*4 as (2+3)*2.)

 I first saw what I've called the precedence climbing method described by Keith Clarke in a posting to comp.compilers in 1992.
 Keith gives a proof of its correctness, relative to the classic algorithm, by means of program transformation in a 1985 report "The top-down parsing of expressions" [0].
-The algorithm appears to have been (first) invented by Martin Richards for use in the CPL and BCPL compilers.
-It can be found in the section 6.6 of BCPL -- the language and its compiler.
-[3]
+The algorithm appears to have been first invented by Martin Richards for use in the CPL and BCPL compilers.
+It can be found in the section 6.6 of BCPL -- the language and its compiler [4] and can still be found in recent distributions of BCPL's compiler.
+Neither Clarke nor Richards had a special name for the algorithm, so my one contribution (besides extending it to postfix and non-associative operators) is suggesting the name "precedence climbing".

 [0] Keith Clarke, "The top-down parsing of expressions", Research Report 383, Dept of Computer Science, Queen Mary College.
 Archived at http://antlr.org/papers/Clarke-expr-parsing-1986.pdf.